sahil-lalani/bookmark-export/README.md

-# Twitter Bookmark Exporter
+# X Bookmark Exporter

-Twitter Bookmark Exporter is a Chrome extension that allows you to export your bookmarks from Twitter (now X) to a JSON file.
+X Bookmark Exporter is a Chrome extension that allows you to export your bookmarks from X (formerly Twitter, Inc.) to a JSON file.

 ## Features

-- Export all your Twitter bookmarks with a single click
+- Export all your X bookmarks with a single click
 - Saves bookmarks as a JSON file
 - Includes tweet text, timestamp, and media information
 - Handles pagination to fetch all bookmarks